Zungrysoft/The-Escher-Dimension/README.md

 # The Escher Dimension
 A procedural dungeon generator datapack for Minecraft Java Edition.
 Explore the dungeons for enough resources to complete the victory monument!
-The datapack is very close to release, so everything should be in a working state.

 Download the datapack by clicking Code->Download Zip